enricav/LB2_project_group_4/README.md

 As the plots show, most signal peptides fall within a relatively narrow length range of about 15–30 residues, with a peak around 20 residues, while longer sequences are much less frequent.
 This confirms that SPs have a characteristic size, which can guide the definition of sequence windows for model training.
 By displaying both training and test sets, we also confirm that the two subsets exhibit consistent distributions, ensuring that the benchmark set remains representative of the overall dataset.

+- Another important step of the analysis concerned the **amino acid composition of signal peptides**.
+For each sequence in the positive dataset, residues were counted up to the cleavage site and their frequencies were normalized to obtain the average amino acid distribution of SPs.
+ This distribution was then compared with a reference background, represented by the general amino acid composition of proteins in SwissProt.
+The comparison was visualized through combined barplots, showing side-by-side the frequencies observed in the training and test sets of SPs against the reference values.
+The goal of this analysis is to detect possible enrichments or depletions of specific amino acids in signal peptides compared to general proteins.
+For instance, certain classes of residues — such as hydrophobic, polar, or charged amino acids — may appear over-represented or under-represented in SPs.
+Such differences are biologically meaningful because they highlight the characteristic properties of signal peptides and suggest which sequence features might be exploited as discriminative signals in predictive models.